smutch/spartan-jlab/README.md

 5. ./.pixi/envs/develop
 6. ./.pixi/envs/default

-If we still haven't found Jupyter Lab, repeat this search for the next directory up, continuing until we hit the base of the current git repo or we can't go any further.
+If we still haven't found JupyterLab / Marimo, repeat this search for the next directory up, continuing until we hit the base of the current git repo or we can't go any further.

-Finally, if jupyter-lab has still not been found (or you want to choose a different executable), you can manually specify the path using the `--jupyter` option.
+Finally, if an executable has still not been found (or you want to choose a different executable), you can manually specify the path using the `--jupyter` or `--marimo` options.

 # Author